DPBayes/PLD-Accountant/README.md

 # PLD-Accountant
-Python code for computing exact guarantees for differential privacy.
+Python code for computing exact DP-guarantees for the subsampled Gaussian mechanism.

 The method is described in: